fabiojose/snip/README.md

 ### `.snip.yml`

-To declarer your costum placeholders and post scaffold scripts to execute, you may create a `.snip.yml`.
+To declare your custom placeholders and post scaffold scripts to execute, you may create the `.snip.yml` within your templation repository.

 Example:
 ```yaml